 - Click on Public projects from the top navigation bar.

-- Select Cancer Cell Line Encyclopedia (CCLE), as shown below.
+- Select Cancer Cell Line Encyclopedia (CCLE) by clicking its title.

 You'll be taken to the main dashboard of the CCLE public project.

 All CGC users automatically have copy permissions for this project.
 This means that while you while you cannot upload data or tools to the project or execute any of the workflows contained within it, you can copy the available data, tools, and workflows to your own projects on the Platform and execute analyses in your own projects.